 We will store blood in vials.
-If a skin biopsy is taken, then this will also be stored.

 Why do we collect, use and store your data and samples?

 We collect, use and store your data and your body material to answer the questions of the this study.
 And to be able to publish the results.